jxxglcc/RMCNN/README.md

 ## Implementations of FBCSP-SVM, FBCNet, FBMSNet, Conformer,  TSFCNet, Tensor-CSPNet, Graph-CSPNet and MAtt

-ALL these benchmark methods are implemented in Pytorch.
+All these benchmark methods are implemented in Pytorch.

 FBCSP-SVM is provided at [https://github.com/fbcsptoolbox/fbcsp_code](https://github.com/fbcsptoolbox/fbcsp_code)